aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/_index.md

 ## 2023: Exhibition & Demo Day

 {{<hint info>}}
 **Note that this is voluntary.
-You do not have to present your work in the exhibition or at Demo Day.**
+You do not have to present your work in the exhibition or at Demo Day.
+You can also just present the project during our last day on Friday, December 1**
 {{</hint>}}

 ### Exhibition Dates

 {{<hint info>}}
+We have the spaces booked from November 30 to December 15.
+These spaces are going to be shared with the projects from this course and the Physical Computing course.
+Our official opening event will be on December 8, but it's great if you can finish up setting up your work even earlier than that.
+The dates of our exhibition are a little bit fluid.
+The first week is more of a work-in-progress where some things might be ready, some things still a little bit under construction.

-- Setting up: November 30 and December 1
+- Setting up: November 30 to December 7
-- Opening: Friday, December 1
+- Opening: Friday, December 8
 - Exhibition: December 2–14
-- Take down: Friday, December 15
+- Take down: Friday, December 15 at 15:00
 {{</hint>}}

 ### Exhibition Spaces